Empower Yourself: Developing Proficient Problem-Solving Skills in 2024

 Creativity is a powerful tool in problem-solving.
 It allows you to explore unconventional solutions and think beyond established norms.
 Here are techniques to foster creative thinking:

-• Brainstorming: Brainstorming sessions are ideal for generating a multitude of ideas without immediate judgement.
+• Brainstorming: Brainstorming sessions are ideal for generating many ideas without immediate judgment.
 Encourage participants to think freely and avoid self-censorship.

 • Mind Mapping: Create visual representations of the problem and its potential solutions.
 Mind maps help you see connections and possibilities more clearly.